Rmanamr/CMD-Fibonacci-loop-Java/README.md

 then
 "java CMD_Fibonacci_Loop"
 in Windows CMD
-while CMD is in the CMD-Fibonacci-loop.java directory
+while CMD is in the CMD-Fibonacci-loop-Java directory

 You can see the program document using :
 "javadoc CMD_Fibonacci_Loop.java"
- while CMD is in the CMD-Fibonacci-loop.java directory
+ while CMD is in the CMD-Fibonacci-loopJava directory

 Feel free to contact me at:
 @ armanazarnik@gmail.com